JOURNAL OF A COFFIN DODGER CHAPTER A

 But also to narrate the part I played in holding the perpetrators of those events to account.
 Why I whistled and sang as I watched their buildings burn.

-Fire, though, was not the only means by which I exacted payment for heinous events which men initiated.
+Fire, though, was not the only means by which I exacted payment for heinous events which men started.

 An immoral act that started with a grim discussion during a 1960s June weekend.
 A morning conversation as grey clouds rolled across a sombre sky.
 A chat laced with wickedness as an icy wind rattled a sandstone building's roofing tiles.